{\Phi}eat: Physically Grounded Material Feature Representation: Experiments

-\paragraph{Feature separability via k-NN evaluation.} To assess whether the learned representations naturally organize materials into semantically meaningful clusters, we adopt a non-parametric $k$-nearest neighbors (k-NN) evaluation.
+\myparagraph{Feature separability via k-NN evaluation.} To assess whether the learned representations organize materials into semantically meaningful clusters, we adopt a non-parametric $k$-nearest neighbors (k-NN) evaluation.
 We use a controlled synthetic test set containing $972$ materials within $16$ categories.
-Each material is rendered on $6$ geometry templates and under $4$ lighting conditions, producing $24$ distinct variants per material, resulting in a total of $23,328$ renders.
-Each image is embedded using the frozen encoder, and cosine similarity is computed between all feature vectors.
-For each query sample, we retrieve its $k=16$ nearest neighbors and assign a label through weighted majority voting, where weights are proportional to the cosine similarity.
-We compare \methodName against CLIP, DINOv2, and DINOv3.
-The overall classification accuracy is then computed with respect to the ground-truth material labels.
+Each material is rendered under $6$ geometry templates and $4$ lighting conditions, producing $24$ distinct variants per material, resulting in a total of $23,328$ renders.

-The results (Table~\ref{tab:knn}) show that \methodName forms tighter, geometry- and lighting-invariant clusters aligned with material identity, better grouping similar materials together.